 - 1. Before applying power, check all electrical connections.
-Tighten if necessary. - 2.
-Verify electrical installation.
+Tighten if necessary. - Verify electrical installation.
 Power requirements and branch circuit disconnecting means match equipment nameplate specifications. - 3.
 Make sure the hydronic system is flushed and purged of air.
-Remove and clean any strainers or filters if necessary. - Make sure the sensor for the temperature control is mounted to either the water tank or strapped to a water line for proper temperature control. - Remove the shipping blocks from under the compressor.
+Remove and clean any strainers or filters if necessary. - 4.
+Make sure the sensor for the temperature control is mounted to either the water tank or strapped to a water line for proper temperature control. - 5.
+Remove the shipping blocks from under the compressor.
 Loosen the nuts on the spring mounting studs and pry up one side of the compressor at a time and remove.
 Leave the nuts loose on the spring mounting studs. - 6.
 Power up, (if field supplied), external circulator pump and verify water flow through the heat pump's heat exchanger. - 7.
 Turn on power to the heat pump.
 Confirm power with an electrical meter.
 Check for proper control power, should be between 120 to 125 volts. - Note: The power should be on for 6 hours so the compressor crankcase heater has time to warm up the base of the compressor. - 8.
 Start the heat pump by pressing the Start key on the Touchscreen.
-Monitor the refrigerant pressure, hot water in and out temperatures, and cold water in and out temperatures. - 9.
-There are Fan, (or Blower, if so equipped), Direction stickers, mounted on each unit.
+Monitor the refrigerant pressure, hot water in and out temperatures, and cold water in and out temperatures.